C. Hain, MD. • Page last modified:

 |Abnormal audiogram in patient with Ramsay Hunt syndrome (same one as above).
 The left side shows a mild low-tone sensorineural hearing loss (similar to that seen in early Meniere's disease).|

 Audiometry assesses hearing.
-It is variably affected in Ramsay-Hunt.
+It is variably affected in Ramsay Hunt.
 The usual rule -- wait 4 months before deciding on ultimate prognosis, applies here.
+According to Wayman (1990), prognosis for hearing recovery is excellent.

 Postherpetic neuralgia is common after zoster, and may be treated with anticonvulsants, pain medications, and neuralgia medications.